ayozealvhdez/co2_and_isotopes_mcmc_fit/data/co2/README.md

 # CO2 Input Data

-Place the CO2 observational input files used by the fitting and plotting scripts in this directory.
+Place CO2 observational input files used by the fitting scripts here.
+Large observational files are not tracked by Git.

-Large input data files are ignored by Git.
-Keep original files unchanged when possible, so that fitted results remain traceable to the source data.